jozue06/my-web-app/README.md

 ### BlankFace?

 There are no guarantees or safeguards here.
 It is a BlankFace.
-No one is checking to see if it is safe here, or secure.
+No one is checking to see if it is safe or secure.
 No records are kept longer than the server keeps them.
-File sharing currently supported.
-Emoji's are not currently supported.

 # Just Chat.